markstock/dla-nd/README.md

 ## Advanced use

 Feel free to monkey with the code.
-If you look in the Makefile, and the first part of structs.h, you'll quickly see how to make executables that can track ANY number of dimensions.
+If you look in the `Makefile`, and the first part of `structs.h`, you'll quickly see how to make executables that can track ANY number of dimensions.
 So, if you want to run a 27-dimensional DLA, all you need is a large-enough computer.